erikdubois/AntergosGnome/README.md

 ##Software installation

 We start the installation scripts of all the needed software via the terminal.

-	./1-install-core-software-vx.sh
-   	./2-install-extra-software-vx.sh
-    	./3-install-themes-icons-cursors-plank.sh
+	0-install-aur-helper-v1.sh
+	1-install-core-software-vx.sh
+   	2-install-extra-software-vx.sh
+    	3-install-themes-icons-cursors-conky-plank-vx.sh
+	4-install-software-distro-specific-vx.sh
+	5-install-samba-vx.sh

 Do not forget to type "./" in front of the name.

-These three scripts will point to some of the other scripts in the folder.
+These scripts will point to some of the other scripts in the folder.
 So keep them together.

-The best of them
+Some of the applications that will be installed are

 	Spotify
 	Sublime Text